anupli/running-ng/docs/src/references/suite.md

 If a benchmark doesn't have a wrapper in the dictionary, it is treated as `null`.

 `companion` (preview ⚠️): the syntax is similar to `wrapper`.
-The companion program will start before the main program and run in a separate terminal.
+The companion program will start before the main program.
 The main program will start two seconds after the companion program to make sure the companion is fully initialized.
-Once the main program finishes, `^C` is sent to the terminal to stop the companion program.
+Once the main program finishes, we will wait for the companion program to finish.
+Therefore, companion programs should have appropriate timeouts or detect when main program finishes.
 Here is an example of using `companion` to launch `bpftrace` in the background to count the system calls.
 ```yaml
 includes: